NicolasMiramon/LabGuide/003-successfactors.md

    - Go back to **Profile Editor**, click on **Mappings** next to the app **SuccessFactors**
    - In the tab **SuccessFactors to Okta User**, scroll down until you see the attribute **managerId**, search for manager in the text box, select the attribute you have added earlier
    ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/010/image22.png "image_tooltip")
-   - Now search for the attribute **manager** in the righ column and use the below expression language to build the display name of the manager as we don't have this attribute in SAP then click on **Save** and on **Apply updates now**
+   - Now search for the attribute **manager** in the righ column and use the below expression language to build the display name of the manager as we don't have this attribute in SAP then click on **Save**
    ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/010/image28.png "image_tooltip")

    > String.append(String.append(appuser.person___employment_information_ST1___job_information___manager_person_first_name," "),appuser.person___employment_information_ST1___job_information___manager_person_last_name)

-10. In the same mapping page, we'll map the secondary email to your personal email.
+13. In the same mapping page, we'll map the secondary email to your personal email.
 This step is important, because when the user is imported from SAP SuccessFactors into Okta, as he has no password defined, he will receive an activation email to his secondary email in order to activate his account.
     ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/010/image30.png "image_tooltip")

-11. You are now ready to import the users from SAP to Okta.
+14. You are now ready to import the users from SAP to Okta.
 The import can be scheduled automatically, however we prefer to do it manually in this lab in order to see this step.
 Go to your application, click on the **Import** tab, click on **Import Now**, select **Full import** then click on **Import**.
 This step will take around 5min as the connector will have to import around 1300 users the first time, it will be so much quicker afterwards.

    ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/010/image18.png "image_tooltip")

    ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/010/image19.png "image_tooltip")

-12. Users have been imported into Okta but not confirmed yet, this is an extra step that can be skipped if needed.
+15. Users have been imported into Okta but not confirmed yet, this is an extra step that can be skipped if needed.
 For the purpose of this lab, we kept it manual.

    We will confirm the import of **Emily Boone**.